tingjun-yang/challenge/README.md

 A: No, a stylized fact is a general observation about market data, but q-variance is a **falsifiable prediction** because the multiplicative constant on the quadratic term is not a fit, it is set by theory at 0.5.
 The same formula applies for all period lengths T. As far as we are aware this is the most clear-cut and easily tested example of a model prediction in finance.

+Q: Is q-variance about implied volatility?

+A: No, it is about asset price volatility.
+Q-variance does not involve option prices or implied volatility.
+There is a direct connection between q-variance and the implied volatility smile, but that is not the subject of this competition.

 Q: Has q-variance been previously reported in the literature?

 A: Not to our knowledge, and we have asked many experts, but please bring any references to our attention.
 If anyone has made the exact same prediction using a model then we will announce them the winner.